padipiee/WindowsDebloater/README.md

 # Usage

-This tool is mainly focused on a **powershell** approach an collect  batch, powershell, python, ansible for reference Use scripts in MS cmd batch, powershell, python, ansible.
+This tool is mainly focused on a **powershell** approach and add others scripts ( batch, powershell, python, ansible ) for reference.

 ## Credits